Bradford Literature Festival

 The Bradford Literature Festival (sometimes abbreviated to BLF) is a spoken and written word event that promotes literature and is held for ten days annually over June and July in Bradford, West Yorkshire, England.
-The first event was held in 2014 and was attended by 968 people; by the time of the 2018 event, the attendance had risen to over 70,000.
-The event is noted for its attendance by minority groups and writers, with over 50% of attendees coming from BAME backgrounds.
+The first event was held in 2014 and was attended by 968 people; over the next decade the attendance had risen to over 115,000 per year.
+The event is noted for its attendance by minority groups and writers, with over 50% of attendees coming from BAME backgrounds and 85% of attendees benefitting from free tickets as part of the Ethical Ticketing Policy.